eProsima/Integration-Service-docs/docs/libraries.rst

 	extern "C" USER_LIB_EXPORT ISWriter* create_writer(ISBridge *bridge, const char* name, const std::vector<std::pair<std::string, std::string>> *config)
 	{
-		CustomPublisher* publisher = new CustomPublisher(name, config);
+		CustomWriter* writer = new CustomWriter(name, config);
-		return publisher;
+		return writer;
 	}

-The publisher returned must implement :ref:`ispublisher`.
+The writer returned must implement :ref:`iswriter`.
-Publishers must be able to send data to the destination protocol.
+Writers must be able to send data to the destination protocol.

 In all functions, a vector of pairs of strings is provided if any property exists for each node in the XML